 One day you’re merrily swiping between apps when a notification pops up asking if you’d like to upgrade your OS and ‘yes’ of course you would and then, with one blithe tap of your finger, everything falls apart.

-Your touch unlock no longer works, in fact, the whole screen seems to be unaware of your desperate tapping – you feel ignored – which only increases the speed and pressure of your frustrated jabs.
+Your touch-unlock no longer works, in fact, the whole screen seems to be unaware of your desperate tapping – you feel ignored – which only increases the speed and pressure of your frustrated jabs.
 The battery now dies at 50 percent and for some reason half your contacts are gone.

 Something that was supposed to make your phone better and more functional has actually made it impossible to use.
 We can expand this scenario to when we try and overhaul the structure of a department within a company, these revolutionary revampings often leave teams more confused and less efficient than before.

 That’s where people like Saumya Chopra come in.
-As People Technology Product Manager for Square, she’s been leading teams through system changes for over 10 years.
+As People Technology Product Manager for Square, she’s been leading teams through system changes for seven years.
 And one thing she’s learned after all that time in the HR Tech sector is that it’s not just about finding the right tech solution but getting everyone else on board.

 What’s the role of technology in hiring?